caseys/hear-say/README.md

 ## Why

-I created this to use with an MCP service for Kerbal Space Program get that 2001-Hal-like experience.
+I created this to use with an MCP service for Kerbal Space Program... to get that 2001-Hal-like experience.

 ## License